Jigsaw-Code/outline-server/README.md

 This project uses [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces/).

+## Code Design

+See [Code Design Principles](docs/CodeDesign.md) for the code design principles we follow to preserve the health of the codebase.

 ## Build System

 We have a very simple build system based on package.json scripts that are called using `npm run`